 - Mosquitoes are a real problem in Vientiane -- especially during the rainy season.
 Malaria isn't a serious problem in Vientiane, however, dengue fever is a real risk.
-See interesting tricks for avoiding mosquito bites.

 - Tap water is unsafe to drink in Laos.
 Bottled water is available everywhere; the free drinking water and ice provided in reputable restaurants are safe.

 You should have a good travel insurance policy and get the recommended vaccinations for Asia before visiting Laos.